raineorshine/wait-transaction/README.md

 # waitTransaction
-A promisified web3.eth.sendTransaction that waits for confirmation
+A promisified web3.eth.sendTransaction that waits for confirmation.

 ## Install